r-grandorder/tri-hermes/en/pages/babylonia.md

 Fofofofofoooo.

 **Mash:**
-We've never gone this fast before! !
+We've never gone this fast before!!
 It reminds me of the Arash Airlines flight, Master&ndash;!

 ---